pythonexcels/pythonexcels.github.io/_posts/2009-09-19-Another-XLWT-Example.md

 provide the encoding method in Python 3.
 In this example, the encoding method (cp1250) is the standard Windows encoding method.

-Next, the number of tab-separated fields is checked.
+Next, the script checks the number of tab-separated fields.
 A data line must contain 21 fields of information, otherwise, it is rejected.
 To properly format the data for the spreadsheet, the datatype is set using try-except-else within the for loop.
 The loop only considers string, integer, and float data, which is sufficient for this input data.
-Other, more complex input files might contain information which would require additional handling.
+More complex input files might contain other data types and require additional handling.
 The cell data with the correct type setting is written to the spreadsheet using the ws.write statement.

 The next section builds the hyperlink to a Google Map using the